aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 - Code Spell Checker

 ## 8. Pull Requests
+Anyone reviewing code in PR's (Pull Requests), should ensure that all standards were abided by before approving the PR.

 ## 9. Repository Branching
 - Whenever you have a Story, Bug, Task, etc that results in committing code to the repository, you must create a new Branch, and name it after the ticket assigned to you
 - Append onto the branch name with a basic description of the ticket.
 - Example: "Tenant-Build-CPQ-#89_Create-Top-Of-Page-Button"

+## 10. Multi Line Code

+### 10.1.
+Long Strings
+- Instead of using new line characters